dmorse/pscf/doc/sphinx/install.rst

 These steps are described in more detail below

-Customize the Makefile
+Customize the Makefile:
 ^^^^^^^^^^^^^^^^^^^^^^

 In Makefile in the src/build directory, you will need to set values for a set of macro variables to values appropriate to your system.
 Makefile variables you may need to reset are:

 ==========  ===============================================
  SCF        root of scf directory tree.